 Rewilding Europe is a ground-breaking initiative, working to bring back wild nature to Europe in a way that benefits both nature and people.
 Aukje van Gerven is Rewilding Europe's Wildlife Tourism Manager and co-developed Rewilding Training Tourism together with nature based tourism expert Simon Collier from Nature Tourism Development, which helps professionals acquire skills in service and hospitality, and in guiding though presential, online and field trainings.
 Together they successfully piloted the programme and will now lead it into it's second year.

 Irene Fernandez from the European Safari Company assists with Rewilding Training Tourism's adminstrations and applications.
 The European Safari Company was born in 2017 from the need that arose within Rewilding Europe’s areas for a platform to show the world the beauty of these destinations.

-In November 2021 and January 2022 we will start two new intakes for the webinar series, all those who are interested to get in touch soon by sending an email to email@example.com.
+In January 2022 we will start a new intake for the webinar series, all those who are interested to get in touch soon by sending an email to firstname.lastname@example.org.
 Or sign up via the forms below.

 Stage 1 of the Rewilding Training Tourism programme costs: